iconindicators/appindicators/indicatoronthisday/README.md

 indicatoronthisday
 ---

-`indicatoronthisday` calls the 'calendar' program and displays events in the menu on `Debian`, `Fedora`, `Ubuntu` and theoretically, any platform which supports the `AyatanaAppIndicator3` / `AppIndicator3` library.
+`indicatoronthisday` calls the 'calendar' program and displays events in the menu.
+Note that `Manjaro` and `openSUSE Tumbleweed` are unsupported as these distrubutions do not contain the `calendar` package.

 Installation / Updating
 -----------------------